MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-intro-vignette.md

 ---

-# Introduction to the mrsdeploy package in Microsoft R (vignette)
+# Introduction to the mrsdeploy package in Microsoft R

 The `mrsdeploy` package provides functions that give you command line execution against a remote Microsoft R Server 9.0.1 instance, plus the ability to deploy R script or code as a standalone web service, on a local or remote R Server instance.